History of the Jews in Paraguay: Political influence

 In 2018, Paraguay became the second country in the world to move its Israeli embassy to Jerusalem.
-However, that year there was a change in presidency in Paraguay from Horacio Cartes to Mario Benitez, and the embassy was reinstated to Tel Aviv.
-This led to Israel closing its embassy in Paraguay.
+However, that same year, Paraguayan President Horacio Cartes was succeeded by Mario Benítez, who reinstated the embassy to Tel Aviv, leading to the closure of the Paraguayan embassy in Jerusalem.

 Cultural and demographic influence

-In 1917, the first Synagogue was established in Asunción by the Jewish Paraguayan community.
-Currently there are three synagogues in Paraguay, all located in its capital of Asunción.
-The synagogues are for the Ashkenazi, Sephardi and Chabad communities.
+In 1917, the first synagogue was established in Asunción.
+There are currently three synagogues in Paraguay, all located in the capital, Asunción: one Ashkenazi, one Sephardi, and one Chabad.

+In 2013, a small Jewish museum opened in Asunción.

 Statistics as of 2019 indicate that of the 6.9 million Paraguayans, there are approximately 1,000 Jewish citizens, known as the 'core Jewish population' – with both parents of Jewish heritage.
 There are also approximately 300 Paraguayans with one parent who is Jewish.
 A majority of the Jewish citizens in Paraguay are Ashkenazi and live in the capital of Asunción.
 The number of Jewish Paraguayans has decreased since 1967, when there were 1,200 core Jewish Paraguayans.
 This decline in the core Jewish population is largely a result of emigration by members of the Jewish Paraguayan community.
 From 1948 to 2016, a total of 34 people have made Aliyah to Israel.
 Additionally, a further nine individuals migrated back to Israel in 2017, followed by eight more in 2018.

 Paraguayan Jews have had a significant influence on the domestic and international film industry.
 The 2019 film Passports to Paraguay depicted the migration of Jews out of Europe during the 1940s who were seeking refuge in South American countries such as Paraguay.
 Literature has also been written to depict the journey of European Jews to Paraguay.
 'Barrio Palestina' by Susana Gertopan, 2005, narrates the story of a Polish Jewish family who emigrated to Paraguay during World War II.
 The novel highlights how many Jewish people first attempted to seek refuge in Argentina, particularly Buenos Aires, but eventually found themselves in Paraguay due to Argentina's strict immigration restrictions.

 The Paraguayan Jewish community has also influenced education within Paraguay.
 After migration to Paraguay, specifically during World War II, Jewish immigrants faced socio-economic difficulties.
 However, greater educational opportunities during the late 1950s allowed for upward mobility.
 This transformed the Paraguayan Jewish community into a middle and upper-middle class demographic.
 An example of increased educational opportunities after World War II was the Jewish Paraguayan School, Escuela Integral Estado de Israel, which opened in 1959.
 Since then, it has provided an education based on Jewish values and teachings and was restructured in 2009 to accept enrolments from all Paraguayan students.
 It is estimated that approximately 70 per cent of the Jewish children within Paraguay attend this school.